EnricoMi/publish-unit-test-result-action/README.md

       github.event_name == 'pull_request_target' && github.event.pull_request.head.repo.full_name != github.repository
 ```

-Now your action runs in forked repositories on `push`, and inside your repo
+Now your action runs on `push` events in your repository, and inside your repo
-for pull requests from forks into your repository, which is able to publish to your pull request.
+for pull requests from forks into your repository, which is able to publish
+comments to your pull request.

 ## Use with matrix strategy